dibyansh01/DsimplyMart-dashboard/README.md

 ## Description

-This is an eCommerce admin dashboard for product configuration, sales statistics, revenue tracking, and API generation for the store.
+This is an eCommerce admin dashboard for product configuration, sales statistics, revenue tracking, and API generation for the store [Link](https://dsimply-mart-store.vercel.app).

 ## Table of Contents